 Study co-lead, Anne Starling, of the Colorado School of Public Health, provided an overview of the CO SCOPE program and updates.
-This overview starts on page 3 in the presentation ().
+This overview starts on page 3 in the presentation (PowerPoints from the 2-22-24 CAP Meeting).
 Key updates include:

 The study officially wrapped up September 30th, 2023.
-Colorado finished the study at 1,066 participants and had the highest number of children enrolled of any active or completed site in the Study.
+Colorado finished the study with 1,066 participants and had the highest number of children enrolled of any active or completed site in the Study.

-PFAS Results letters were sent out the week of February 19th.
-You should be getting it very soon and if not, please call the CO SCOPE office at (719) 425-8828.
+PFAS results letters were sent out the week of February 19th.
+Community members should be getting them very soon.
+If not received, please call the CO SCOPE office at (719) 425-8828.

 The study team is now analyzing results and getting the data ready for the public meeting.